Cytotoxic T cell: Activation

 Class I MHC is expressed by all host cells, except for non-nucleated ones, such as erythrocytes.
 When these cells are infected with a intracellular pathogen, the cells degrade foreign proteins via antigen processing.
 These result in peptide fragments, some of which are presented by MHC Class I to the T cell antigen receptor (TCR) on CD8+ T cells.

 The activation of cytotoxic T cells is dependent on several simultaneous interactions between molecules expressed on the surface of the T cell and molecules on the surface of the antigen-presenting cell (APC).
 For instance, consider the two signal model for TC cell activation.

 A simple activation of naive CD8+ T cells requires the interaction with professional antigen-presenting cells, mainly with matured dendritic cells.
 To generate longlasting memory T cells and to allow repetitive stimulation of cytotoxic T cells, dendritic cells have to interact with both, activated CD4+ helper T cells and CD8+ T cells.
 During this process, the CD4+ helper T cells "license" the dendritic cells to give a potent activating signal to the naive CD8+ T cells.

-Furthermore, maturation of CD8+ T cells is mediated by CD40 signalling.
-Once the naïve CD8+ T cell is bound to the infected cell, the infected cell is triggered to release CD40.
-This CD40 release, with the aid of helper T cells, will trigger differentiation of the naïve CD8+ T cells to mature CD8+ T cells.
+This licensing of antigen-presenting cells by the CD4+ T helper cells proceeds by signaling between CD154/CD40L on the T helper cell and the CD40 receptor on the antigen-presenting cell during immunological synapse formation.

 While in most cases activation is dependent on TCR recognition of antigen, alternative pathways for activation have been described.
 For example, cytotoxic T cells have been shown to become activated when targeted by other CD8 T cells leading to tolerization of the latter.